-Skill Development Fund with Texas Workforce Commission, Texas A&M Engineering Extension Service (TEEX), and more resources for training small business staff, apprenticeship, local training assistance, or skills development is available HERE!
+Skill Development Training may be accesses through the Texas Workforce Commission, Texas A&M Engineering Extension Service (TEEX), and more resources for training small business staff, apprenticeship, local training assistance, or skills development is available.

 1. Texas Workforce Commission, Skills Development Fund

 The Texas Workforce Commission offers a state-funded Skills Development Fund that assists businesses and workers to skill levels through grants funds for curriculum development, training materials, instructor certifications and training equipment additions or upgrades.